goinvo/HealthDataManager/README.md

 ## How to Use
 Currently, all code exists in the index.html file.
 To run the application, simply download the file and run the code in the environment of your choosing.
 Personally, I have been using [JSFiddle] (https://jsfiddle.net/) for running and debugging.
+IMPORTANT: code must be run on an http or https server to allow microphone access.
+Localhost also works but just dragging the HTML file into a browser does not.
+This due to how security access to microphones are allowed.

 ## Future Goals
 - currently the SHR format is hardcoded, I would like to find a way to more easily generate SHR JSON